AFLabs-public/.github/profile/README.md

 ### What we do
 - **Representation Learning for Markets** — uncovering latent structure in financial time series
-- **Neural State-Space Models** — learning discrete and continuous dynamics from data
+- **Neural State-Space Models** — learning discrete and continuous dynamical behaviour  from data
 - **Causal and Hierarchical Generative Models** — building architectures that explain, not just predict
 - **Systematic Arbitrage Research** — applying learning systems to trading financial markets